cerbos/cerbos-sdk-javascript/docs/http.md

 ## http package

-Client library for interacting with the Cerbos policy decision point over HTTP from browser-based applications.
+Client library for interacting with the Cerbos policy decision point service over HTTP from browser-based applications.

 ## Classes